ibrahimelhadeg/blog/source/_posts/imperative-vs-declarative-programming.md

 As programmers, we hear the word "abstraction" a lot.
 An abstraction is about stripping away the nitty gritty details in order to talk about a higher-level concept.
 I don't care about all the steps it takes to get hot water to come out of my shower head.
 I just care that hot water comes out!
 This is abstraction.

-Imperative programming is an _enabler_ of abstraction.
-Declarative programming is an _inhibitor_ of abstraction.
+Declarative programming is an _enabler_ of abstraction.
+Imperative programming is an _inhibitor_ of abstraction.
+Declarative programming allows you to say "I want this and I don't care how I get it" while imperative programming requires you to define each and every step.
 If you are programming imperatively and need to print something to the console in the C language, you can write the following program:

 ```C
 #include <unistd.h>